MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-tabletype-property.md

 -  Setting all Record variables in AL code to "Temporary".
 See [Temporary Property](devenv-temporary-property.md).
 -  Setting "SourceTableTemporary" on all pages that use the table.
 See [SourceTableTemporary Property](devenv-sourcetabletemporary-property.md).

-Temporary tables aren't synchronized to the SQL database, so they don't follow the same rules about making destructive changes.
+Temporary tables aren't synchronized with the SQL database, so they don't follow the same rules about making destructive changes.

 You can change an existing table from **Normal** to **Temporary**.
 But the table will be deleted from the database when you synchronize the extension.
 If the table contains data, you'll have to use the ForceSync mode.

+For more information, see [Temporary Tables](../devenv-temporary-tables.md).

 ## See Also